Curse of 1940: Popular theories

 Following the season, many NHL players entered the armed forces to fight in World War II.
 This hurt the Americans more than the other teams, and so Dutton announced his team would suspend operations for the duration of the war.
 He was named NHL President upon the death of Frank Calder in 1943, a post he held until 1946, when he resigned and was replaced by Clarence Campbell.

 Dutton had resigned the league presidency with the intention of reviving the Americans.
 However, the league, with the encouragement of Garden management, reneged on a longstanding promise to allow the Americans to return.
 A bitter Dutton declared that the Rangers would never win the Cup for as long as he lived.
 He died in 1987 at 88.
 At that time, the Rangers were in their 47th season without having won the Cup.

 The Curse of 1940 "worked" in several ways, some of them odd.
 The Madison Square Garden Corporation found it could make more money when Ringling Brothers Barnum and Bailey Circus came to town in the spring.
 This forced the Rangers, and later the National Basketball Association's (NBA) New York Knicks, to use different arenas at the worst possible time—during their respective leagues' playoffs.
 At the time, it was impossible to configure arenas in a way that would allow a circus and a hockey or basketball game to take place on the same day.
-Hence, the Rangers used Maple Leaf Gardens in Toronto as their "home ice" in the 1950 Stanley Cup Finals, a move that potentially cost the Rangers that year's Stanley Cup.
-After the Blueshirts took a 3–2 series lead on the Detroit Red Wings, the NHL cited an obscure rule stating that the deciding game in a Stanley Cup Finals cannot be played on neutral ice.
+Hence, the Rangers used Maple Leaf Gardens in Toronto as their "home ice" in the 1950 Stanley Cup Final, a move that potentially cost the Rangers that year's Stanley Cup.
+After the Blueshirts took a 3–2 series lead on the Detroit Red Wings, the NHL cited an obscure rule stating that the deciding game in a Stanley Cup Final cannot be played on neutral ice.
 Maple Leaf Gardens was labelled "neutral" because its tenants proper were the Leafs, and Madison Square Garden was still occupied by the circus at the time.
 The Detroit Olympia was thus the venue for the sixth and seventh games, both won by Detroit.